gitbls/pistrong/README.md

         * `pistrong add username --dev somename --cname somename --vpnaddr VPNServerLANAddr`

             * `--dev somename` &mdash; A slightly different name for the same device.
 For instance, if you created the Internet connection using `--dev pi3`, you might decide to use `--dev pi3LAN`.
 The name can be whatever you want, but it must be different from the Internet connection.
-            * `--cname some-name` &mdash; Specifies the name you'll use to reference the connection on a `pistrong client start` command
+            * `--cname some-name` &mdash; Specifies the name you'll use to reference the connection on a `pistrong client start` command.
+This has nothing to do with DNS CNAMEs.
             * `--vpnaddr VPNSERVER-LANAddr` &mdash; Specifies the LAN IP address for the VPN Server.
 This only affects the address that is in the Client connection config file.

 ## Tunnels

 A simple way to enable LAN clients to utilize the tunnel is to add a route to the remote server's IP address(es) to the router.
 It does cause outgoing traffic to hit the router twice, which may be a consideration on a heavily-utilized tunnel.
 It's easy to add routes to Linux clients, which can be used to ameliorate the router impact.

-## Local Mail
+## Sending Mail

+If you want to send email to a user with their cert information, there are two approaches.
+You can either send it using your gmail or Outlook.com (or other Internet or ISP) email account, or you can set up your own local mail server.

+### Sending using gmail or Outlook.com

+To send with **gmail**, perform these configuration steps:

+* Configure an app password for pistrong to use.
+Follow the directions in the section *Google Account Setup* at [automate sending emails with gmail in python](https://towardsdatascience.com/automate-sending-emails-with-gmail-in-python-449cc0c3c317) to configure your gmail account and establish an app password.
+Save the app password in a secure location.

+* Then configure pistrong to use gmail:
+    * `sudo pistrong config --smtpserver smtp.gmail.com --smtpport 587 --smtpusetls y`
+    * `sudo pistrong config --smtpuser yourgmail@gmail.com --smtppassword yourapppassword`
+    * `sudo pistrong config --mailfrom yourgmail@gmail.com`

+To send with **Outlook.com**, perform these configuration steps:

+* Configure an app password for pistrong to use.
+Go to [https://account.microsoft.com/security](URL), Select *Advanced Security options*, and then scroll down and select *Create a new app password*.
+The next screen will display the created app password.
+Save the app password in a secure location.

+* Then configure pistrong to use outlook.com (or equivalently, live.com):
+    * `sudo pistrong config --smtpserver smtp-mail.outlook.com --smtpport 587 --smtpusetls y`
+    * `sudo pistrong config --smtpuser youremail@outlook.com --smtppassword yourapppassword`
+    * `sudo pistrong config --mailfrom youremail@outlook.com`

+Note that `--mailfrom` can be specified as just an email address as above, or you can include a *pretty name* such as: `--mailfrom "MyVPNServer<<myemail@gmail.com>>".
+This works for both Outlook.com and gmail.

+### Sending using local mail server

-If your system does not have the capability to send email, you can easily install a local-only email system.
+If you'd prefer to use your own mail server, you can configure pistrong to use that.
+If your system does not have the capability to send email, and you want it to, you can easily install a local-only email system.
 Here are the steps:

 * Install postfix -- `sudo apt-get install bsd-mailx postfix libsasl2-modules` You don't really need bsd-mailx but it may be useful to have a local bash shell mail command for testing.

-* Install dovecot -- See the script [install-dovecot](https://raw.githubusercontent.com/gitbls/pistrong/master/install-dovecot).
+* Install dovecot -- If you want to access email on the system using an IMAP email client.
+See the script [install-dovecot](https://raw.githubusercontent.com/gitbls/pistrong/master/install-dovecot).
 This will install and configure dovecot for local, non-ssl usage, which should be fine for installing pistrong-created certs to your Windows or iOS device.

-* You'll also need to have a webserver installed.
+* If you don't use the `--zip` switch, you'll also need to have a webserver installed, so that users can pick up the zip file from your web server.
 If you `sudo apt-get install apache2` before running makeMyCA everything will be set up correctly.
 You may need to restart the apache2 service after running makeMyCA.
 If you install apache2 after running makeMyCA, you may need to execute this command: `echo "ServerName vpnserver.fqdn" > /etc/apache2/conf-enabled/servername.conf`, of course, replacing vpnserver.fqdn with the fully-qualified domain name for your VPN Server.

 ## Not Yet Completed